-Feet expand in hot weather and get larger as the day goes on.
+Feet expand in hot weather and get larger as the day goes on (like after an afternoon at MGM Florida!).
 So, to be sure you have the right size summer shoes and sandals be sure to select new summer shoes in the afternoon when your feet are the biggest!
 And be sure that your shoes are wide enough.
 Remember: As our hips get wider, our feet tend to get wider too!
 (Weird I know, but it happens).
 Wide shoes are now available online at retailers and in larger retail shoe stores.

 For fun summer shoes and sandals in extra wide widths, check out FullBeauty, Payless Shoes and DestinationXL.
 Whatever your width, avoid shoes with plastic inner soles.
 Tip: For hot burning feet I love to give myself a foot massage with Dr. Scholl’s peppermint foot lotion (usually available at the grocery or drug store).